 Shekhawati region of Rajasthan gets its name from Rao Sheikha (1433-1488) who was a chieftain in the court of the Kachhawa Rajputs, the rulers of Amer (Jaipur).
-The free-spirited Rao Sheikha broke free and established independent control over his fiefdom.
-He and his descendents, however, continued their token alliance with Amer and in return they retained their position and salutation of ‘Tazimi Sardar’.
+The free-spirited Rao Sheikha broke free in 1471 and established independent control over his fiefdom.
+The Shekhawati rulers built several forts and palaces during their five hundred rule over the region; these forts crowns the Aravalli hills of the region these day.
+He and his descendants, however, continued their token alliance with Amer and in return they retained their position and salutation of ‘Tazimi Sardar’.

 Around the same time, another region of Shekhawati was witnessing the rule of another new clan, the Kaimkhanis.
 Kaimkhanis are Muslim Rajputs.
 This clan was founded by Nawab Qaim Khan, who was born Karamchand, a Rajput, in the Churu district of Rajasthan.
 He was converted to Muslim religion by Firoz Shah Tuglaq.
 Kaimkhanis established and developed the town of Jhunjhunu and Fatehpur.
 The hold of the Kaimkhanis on the region was broken in 1730 when Sardul Singh of the Shekhawati clan took over Jhunjhunu.
 The Kaimkhanis were recognized as the martial race by British.
 Even today the horse mounted cavalry of Indian Armoured Corp. has many Kaimkhani recruits.